 - Adam Schellenberg, MSc Media Management

-Nominations for Student Voice Leaders for the 2018/19 year open on the 10st September and close on 19th October!
-You can nominate yourself here!
+Nominations for Student Voice Leaders for the 2019/20 year close on 16th October!

 Programme Voice Groups are termly meetings (two per year) and are attended by Student Voice Leaders, programme leaders, tutors and support staff.
 They are a really valuable space for you to bring up issues you and your classmates are facing on your modules, your year group or your entire course!